coverbeck/dcc-ops/README.md

 * r4.xlarge
 * 250GB disk

-We will refer to this as the host VM throughout the documentation below and it is the machine running all the Docker containers for each of the components below.
+We will refer to this as the host VM throughout the rest of the documentation.
+It will run the Docker containers for all of the components listed below.

 You should make a note of your security group name and ID and ensure you can connect via ssh.

-**NOTE:** We have had problems when uploading big files to Virginia (~25GB).
+**Note** We have had problems when uploading big files to Virginia (~25GB).
 If possible, set up your AWS anywhere else but Virginia.

 ### AWS Tasks